 5 Uses for Lemon Juice

 Lemon juice on its own is sour, but when paired with other ingredients, it may enhance a wide range of savory and sweet recipes.
-Lemon juice can be used in a variety of ways, including:
+Lasting fresh juice is very important.
+Lemon juice can use in a variety of ways, including:

 Step 1 :

 To make ice cream, add a little lemon juice.
 Lemon juice adds a tart sourness to ice cream that brings out the best of both worlds.
 Consider using techniques that allow users to add a lemon base or even just a hint of tang when making homemade ice cream in the future.
 Of course, you can always make your ice cream flavors.